RickHUN/alx-low_level_programming/0x08-recursion/README.md

-Writes a function that prints a string, followed by a new line
+Writes a function that prints a string in reverse